 Teams with limited programming knowledge aren’t left behind when it comes to automating tests, however.
 A growing segment of the QA world is the rise of low-code or codeless testing tools.
 These tools allow anyone to easily create automated tests without any coding experience, like recording the steps taken in a web application and replaying it in the future.

 Test Studio by Telerik is a Windows-based testing application covering desktop and web applications.
-It provides a full suite of tools with different kinds of automated testing, including web application test recording and automating test runs with multiple browsers like Internet Explorer, Firefox, Safari and Chrome.
+It provides a full suite of tools with different kinds of automated testing, including web application test recording, cross browser testing and automating test runs with multiple browsers like Internet Explorer, Firefox, Safari and Chrome.

 Ghost Inspector is an online service that captures recorded actions and assertions of a web application through a browser extension, which it then executes on its servers.
 Currently, the service is available only for Chrome and Firefox.

 TestCafe Studio by DevExpress is a cross platform tool powered by TestCafe, an open-source framework focused on end-to-end testing for web applications.
 It supports most major browsers, including browsers for mobile devices, with almost no configuration required.

 Selenium IDE is a recording and playback tool based on the widely used Selenium testing framework.
 Like Ghost Inspector, Selenium IDE works as a browser extension for Chrome or Firefox and provides a ready-to-use IDE to test your web application.

 Katalon Studio is a cross platform testing tool that uses Selenium under the hood for executing web application tests.
 Out of the box, it supports test recording functionality across most major browsers.